US President Joe Biden’s April trip will ‘welcome a son of Ireland home’

 The president will carry out engagements in Belfast, Dublin, Co Lough and Co Mayo, the White House has confirmed.

-US President Joe Biden’s visit to Northern Ireland is about “welcoming a son of Ireland home”, Ireland’s premier has said.
+US President Joe Biden’s visit to the island of Ireland next week is about “welcoming a son of Ireland home”, Leo Varadkar has said.

 The White House confirmed the trip earlier on Wednesday, and said it would “mark the tremendous progress” since the signing of the Good Friday Agreement 25 years ago.